 - When you as a Superadmin log in as one of the users in your platform and impersonate one of your users, for security reasons, you cannot access E-Signature courses into which the user that you are impersonating is enrolled.
-When a user is enrolled in an E-Signature course, he or she has to go through a secondary authentication process in order to prove his or her identity.
+When a user is enrolled in an E-Signature course, they have to go through a secondary authentication process in order to prove their identity.
 Accessing an E-Signature course of another user would mean having access to personal One Time Passwords (OTP) needed for E-Signature authentication.
-As a consequence, the electronic signature will lose its legal validity (of course, in order for the learner’s E-Signature to have legal validity, the course must be completed by the user who signs it and in his or her own account).
+As a consequence, the electronic signature will lose its legal validity (of course, in order for the learner’s E-Signature to have legal validity, the course must be completed by the user who signs it and in their own account).
 Please refer to this article for more information about the User Impersonation functionality.

-- If a user has completed the training material of an E-Signature course but he/she hasn’t completed the One Time Password authentication process yet, if you (as the Superadmin) then add new training material to the E-Signature course unblocking the Training Material tab of the course, the user will be able to complete the OTP authentication process anyway without having to complete the new training material.
+- If a user has completed the training material of an E-Signature course but they haven’t completed the One Time Password authentication process yet, if you (as the Superadmin) then add new training material to the E-Signature course unblocking the Training Material tab of the course, the user will be able to complete the OTP authentication process anyway without having to complete the new training material.